github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

 {% ifversion fpt or ghes > 3.2 or ghae-issue-5093 %}
 Additionally, when an `on:push` scan returns results that can be mapped to an open pull request, these alerts will automatically appear on the pull request in the same places as other pull request alerts.
 The alerts are identified by comparing the existing analysis of the head of the branch to the analysis for the target branch.
 For more information on {% data variables.product.prodname_code_scanning %} alerts in pull requests, see "[Triaging {% data variables.product.prodname_code_scanning %} alerts in pull requests](/code-security/secure-coding/triaging-code-scanning-alerts-in-pull-requests)."

-Note that alerts identified using a pull request's merge commit, as done with the `pull_request` trigger, are more accurate and efficient than alerts identified using the head of the branch.
-If you use a CI/CD system that can only be configured to trigger when code is pushed, you can use `on:push` scans to detect alerts on your pull requests.
 {% endif %}

 ### Scanning pull requests